City Districts of Pakistan

-City Districts of Pakistan are districts in Pakistan that consists primarily of an urban area, such as a mega city or large metropolitan area.
-While there are 150 total districts in Pakistan, only 8 had been designated as "city districts" in 2001.
-City Districts were assigned administrative boards responsible for certain areas of governance in their respective areas.
-The degree of administrative autonomy of these districts similarly varies greatly.
+City Districts of Pakistan are districts in Pakistan are primarily comprising urban areas, such as a mega city or large metropolitan areas.
+Out of the 150 total districts in Pakistan, only 8 were designated as "city districts" in 2001.
+These city districts have administrative boards responsible for specific areas of governance within their jurisdictions.
+The degree of administrative autonomy varies significantly among these districts.

 Administrative structure

 City districts consist of a three-tier or four-tier system of government.
 Each city district is subdivided into Tehsils (or Towns), which are further subdivided into Union Councils, which may further be subdivided into Wards.

 List of city districts

 Sindh Province

 Karachi City is a division itself and it comprises seven districts that work together under the Karachi Metropolitan Corporation.